-Caterpillar rash is another term for lepidopterism — when contact with caterpillars causes skin irritation.
-Treatments include using ice packs, corticosteroid creams, and antihistamines.
+Caterpillar rash, or lepidopterism, occurs when contact with caterpillars causes skin irritation.
+Treatment includes using ice packs, corticosteroid creams, and antihistamines.

 Lepidoptera is the classification that includes moths and butterflies and, therefore, caterpillars.
 There are approximately